 Detoxing is easiest on vacation.
 I think I’ve always known this but going on a trip to Galveston this weekend proved it.
-Detoxing was so much easier when I was out of my routine, chatting with my friend Heidi until the wee hours of the morning, and having to get up in the morning to get ready to go somewhere.
+Detoxing was so much easier when I was out of my routine and out and about doing things.

 I really like talking to my husband.
 It’s amazing how conversations come easy when all of the distractions go away.
 We planned a trip to Europe, made decisions about life insurance, and had fun just talking to each other without other things getting in the way.